bartobri/bitcoin-toolkit/README.md

 Download and Install
 --------------------
+The following instructions are for unix and linux systems.
+Windows 10 users can install this project from within the linux subsystem.

 To install this project from source, you will need to have the tools `git`, `gcc`, and `make` to download and build it.
 Install them from your package